Model number: ML2-TC10SAIT

 Farberware vs Toshiba: which is best?

-As with any major purchase for the home, which brand you choose will come down to a few factors including, price, design, features, size and personal preference.
+As with any major home purchase, which brand you choose will depend on several factors, including price, design, features, size, and personal preference.

 According to Tam, "Farberware is the best for customers looking for a budget-friendly, straightforward microwave without too many advanced features.
-It’s suitable for smaller households, college students, or those who just need a basic appliance.
+It’s suitable for smaller households, college students, or those needing a basic appliance.

 FAQs